 Both Bigcommerce and Volusion allow you to integrate your store with Ebay and Amazon – but Bigcommerce allow you to do this more cheaply - you'll get this functionality on their $29.95 plan, whereas with Volusion you'll need to take out a $75 'Pro' plan to avail of it.

 Ease of use / interface

 I've worked with a lot of site builders and CMS systems in my time and I am really struck by how unintuitive the Volusion interface is - with rivals Bigcommerce, Shopify or Squarespace, getting a simple site / store off the ground (and editing its content) can be done with a minimum of fuss; the same simply cannot be said for Volusion, which I have not found at all easy to use.

-To be fair, a lot of support materials - including several 'getting started' videos - are provided by Volusion, and there is phone and chat support available if you get stuck.
-My problem with the CMS however is that many people will get stuck rather too quickly.
+A lot of support materials - including several 'getting started' videos - are provided by Volusion, and there is always phone and chat support to help you if you get stuck; but my hunch is that with the Volusion CMS, many people will get stuck rather too quickly.